Students and active professionals: Find the perfect Davis apartment complexes and reduce the hassles in your busy life.

 Parking can be extremely frustrating.
 Know what parking will be like before signing that lease.
 Add a parking review to your checklist.

-Amenities offered by student apartments are among the most important things to consider when choose off-campus housing.
-While you might not need some amenities, such as a pool or fitness center, having them can make living in student housing a lot more fun.
+Amenities offered by student apartments are among the most important things to consider when choosing a place to live.
+While you might not need some amenities, such as a pool or fitness center, having them can make the apartment rental experience a lot more fun.
 Make a list of most important things you would like to have in an apartment complex and keep that list in hand when you’re out looking at Davis apartments for rent.

 Many apartments in Davis have a pool, bbq’s, a fitness center, a clubhouse, and an on-site laundry room.
 Many student apartment complexes also include a business center with computers and printers for the students to print assignments.
 Get a full list of amenities and compare among your top student housing choices.

 You can get to campus by car, bike, or bus.
 If you are taking the bus, knowing the proximity of the bus stops and the frequency of the buses will be vital.
 Some apartments are serviced by multiple bus routes going to different locations on campus.
 Be sure to pick the apartment on the Unitrans bus routes that you need.

 Once students have found the perfect off-campus housing, lined-up roommates, and ensured the rental it isn’t a scam, it’s time to “seal the deal.”
 Make sure you read the lease agreement carefully and in full…then read it again.
 Pick out every little detail, ask as many questions as you need to.
 It is a good idea to get someone with experience to review the lease agreement with you.
 You don’t want to miss some important details which will come back to haunt you.
 It’s very important to review terms of the lease agreement with all your roommates to make sure everyone understands what they are agreeing to do.
 Are all roommates clear on their responsibility to pay for a whole year?
 If not, does the lease allow for sublets during the summer months or at other times of the year?